My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 For most travelers: limousine van.
 Door-to-door, reliable, reasonably priced.
 Book 12Go.asia the night before, specify your pickup address in the Old Quarter, show up on time.

 If you want the countryside experience and don’t mind managing a Grab connection on arrival: train.
 The soft seat on the SE1 or SE3 is genuinely pleasant in good weather.
-Budget travelers get the best value here.
+Budget travelers get the best value here — especially in October when the rice fields on the route are turning gold.

 Skip the public bus unless the economics specifically work for your situation.
 And whatever you take — have Grab open before you step off into the arrivals area.